 - Cubs, or sows with cubs are not legal to harvest

 - Before June 1st, all black bear meat MUST be taken from the field

 - Black bear hides and skulls must be sealed by ADFG or approved vendor

 - Evidence of sex MUST be naturally attached to the hide

 - Glacier bears (blue phase) bears are NOT allowed to be harvested

-Ninilchik Charters operates out of Homer in the Chugach National Forest for our Spring/ Fall Alaska Bear hunts.
-We operate 2 vessels: the 50 foot “Sundy”, and the 43 foot “Arctic Endeavor”.
+Ninilchik Charters operates out of Homer in the Chugach National Forest and in Prince William Sound for our Spring/ Fall Alaska Bear hunts.
+We operate 2 vessels: the 50 foot “Sundy”, and the 65 foot Rainisong.
 We use these 2 vessels to transport our hunters to the remote areas of the Kenai Peninsula and Kodiak for additional hunting opportunities.